cbourke/ComputerScienceI/documents/faq.md

 canvas, you may need to *merge* the multiple accounts you created.
 To do so see https://zybooks.zendesk.com/hc/en-us/articles/360007536553-I-already-paid-so-why-am-I-being-asked-to-subscribe-again-

-# Codepost
+# codePost.io

-## What is codepost?
+## What is codePost?

-It is a website that we push your code to in order to grade it.
-Correctnesss is still graded using the webgrader, but Learning Assistants and graders will embed feedback and detail any point deductions line-by-line in your code.
+codePost is a website that you submit your code through for us to grade it.
+Much of the grading is automated.
+When you submit your code several tests are run and you are presented with the results.
+Later, graders will take a look at your code and grade aspects that are not automated.
+Graders will also provide additional detailed line-by-line feedback.
-You can access codepost at https://codepost.io

 ## How do I get access?

+You can access codePost at <https://codepost.io>.
 Your instructor will send you an invite email.
 Be sure to check your spam folder and respond ASAP; the links expire after a few days.

 ## I didn't get the invite or it expired, what do I do?

 Try going to https://codepost.io/forgot-password and resetting your password (even if you never initially set one).
-Be sure to use your huskers email or whatever primary email is associated with your canvas profile.
+Be sure to use your **huskers email** (example: `jstudent42@huskers.unl.edu`) or whatever primary email is associated with your canvas profile.

 # Grading